 DO JOIN our lively writing group — you will be warmly welcomed.
-We have members from across the UK, and beyond; all from medical and allied professions.
-Some of us are just beginners, others are published authors, and all stages in-between.
-We love to write, whether it’s fiction, poetry or all manner of medical and academic matters.
+We have members from across the UK, and beyond, all from medical, nursing and allied professions.
+Some of us are just beginners, others are published authors… and all stages in between.
+We love to write, whether it’s fiction, poetry or about all manner of medical and academic matters.

 But now, the whole direction of the SOMW has changed: the advent of high-quality self-publication means that getting published is now entirely under your own control.
 To see just how numerous and ground-breaking are the opportunities, do look at our Chair’s summary of the new opportunities opening up for medical writers.
 But in addition we have our:-